bitwiseshiftleft/factorio-router/README.md

 Manual routers do not have any form of priority.
 An item is either requested by a port, or it is not.

-Manual routers are currently in a rougher state than smart ones, and are not enabled by default.
+Manual routers are currently in a rougher state than smart ones, and are disabled.

 ## Smart routers and I/O terminals